Marriage & Family Therapist Intern

 80-minute session for families and relationships: $50-$150.

-Jaci Diggs, MA
+Jaci Diggs, Clinical Intern

 I believe that therapy creates a space in which we can deepen connection to ourselves and within our relationships.
 My goal is to create a space where clients can explore and share their most authentic selves without feeling alone or misunderstood.
 I value your personal views and understandings and work from a place of believing you to be the expert of your identity and lived experience.